UPDATED: 29th April 2026

-New regulations for people wishing to take their pets from the UK to mainland Europe are, once again, clear as mud – but thankfully, it appears, open to interpretation.
+New regulations for people wishing to take their pets from the UK to mainland Europe are as clear as mud.

-Today (18th April 2026), I was contacted by my very diligent vet, with whom my dog has an appointment next week re our forthcoming trip to France, to tell me new regulations come into force on 22nd April which could put a spanner in the works re future travel.
+On 18th April, I was contacted by my very diligent vet, with whom we had an appointment the following week re a forthcoming trip to France.
+She informed me that new regulations were coming into force on 22nd April which could put a spanner in the works and could put an end to my imminent travel from the UK to Europe with my dog.

 When I adopted Pablo, my Spanish rescue podenco (photo of him at the vet in Sindelfingen in Germany below), he arrived with an EU-issued passport, which has always made it simple for him to accompany me on trips to the continent.
-He’s better travelled than 50% of Americans!
+He is, in fact. better travelled than 50% of Americans!

-My vet, Zoe, told me that she had been issued with an update by the UK government regarding travel on EU Pet passports that comes into force on 22nd April and immediately thought of Pablo, knowing we are due to travel shortly.
+My vet told me that she had been issued with an update by the UK government regarding travel on EU Pet passports that came into force on 22nd April and immediately thought of Pablo, knowing we were due to travel shortly.
 It seems utter madness that a vet had only heard about herself it six days before it come into effect!

-Even the pet travel page on the UK government website didn’t provide an update, but the briefing Zoe received stated:
+Don’t risk it!
+While the pet travel page on the UK government website didn’t provide an update when I first checked, the briefing my vet received stated:

 “From 22 April 2026, new EU rules will apply to the non‑commercial movement of dogs, cats and ferrets entering the EU from third countries such as Great Britain.
 Pet owners are advised to check the entry requirements with the relevant authority in the destination country before travel.